gubler/GublerADSearchBundle/README.md

 (either through extending the `AbstractServerSearch` class or implementing the `ActiveDirectorySearch` interface) you configure your application to use that class.

+### The LDAP Adapter Class

+This bundle abstracts LDAP interactions so that you can stub/mock the LDAP adapter when you need to test your Search Class.
+This bundle ships with two LDAP adapter classes:

+- **LdapArrayAdapter** (default) that is used with the default `ArraySearch` and never actually tries to connect to LDAP.
+- **LdapAdapter** which is a more robust adapter that will try and connect to LDAP.
+This is designed to be used with the `AbstractServerSearch` (specifically, your implementations of `AbstractServerSearch`).

+If you need something more custom, you can also create your own adapter by implementing the `LdapAdapterInterfact` and set your LDAP adapter in your Symfony configuration (see below).

 ### Where to put the configuration

 You _can_ put all of the configuration in `app/config/config.yml`, but that locks you into a single search class and